-The Open Knowledge Foundation is a non-profit organisation.
-All our work is provided openly.
-Your support is vital for us to continue and expand our work – enabling us to to open up more data and to create the tools, skills and communities to make that data used and useful, empowering people and organizations to answer questions that matter.
+The Open Knowledge Foundation is a non-profit.
+All our work is provided openly and for free.
+Your support is vital for us to continue and expand our work – opening up data, creating tools, teaching skills and supporting open knowledge communities around the world.

 The Open Knowledge Foundation builds tools and communities to develop, share, and use open knowledge — content and data that everyone can use, share and build on.